IslandDAO/assurance-contract/readme.md

 * Something in Liberland
 * Seastading Institute: https://www.seasteading.org/active-projects/

 Personal note: `meta network`.
-I do not have enough money to put `$10k` into each of the projects but I can put `$10k` into `meta-network`, knowing that regardless of the actual location I'll move there in full confidence.
+I do not have enough money to put `$10k` into each of the projects but I can put `$10k` into `meta network`, knowing that regardless of the actual location I'll move there in full confidence.

 ![](https://raw.githubusercontent.com/basexisland/assurance-contract/master/sez.gif)